Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

-As students prepare to head back to school, a variety of emotions may arise for students, teachers, and parents alike.
+A variety of emotions may arise around school for students, teachers, and parents alike.

-This transition can be particularly stressful for neurodivergent individuals, who may struggle with change, emotional regulation, waiting periods, and sensory processing challenges.
+School can be particularly stressful for neurodivergent students, who may struggle with change, emotional regulation, waiting periods, and sensory processing challenges.

 To foster inclusivity in the classroom, it's essential to embrace neurodiversity and develop neurodiversity-affirming classrooms.

-Neurotypical brains tend to function in ways that align with dominant social norms, meaning classroom structures are often designed for their success.
+Neurotypical brains tend to function in ways that align with dominant social norms.
+As a result, classroom structures are often designed with their success in mind.

-In contrast, neurodivergent brains diverge from these norms, encompassing individuals whose neurocognitive functions lead them to interact with and perceive the world differently.
+In contrast, neurodivergent brains diverge from these norms.
+These individuals interact with and perceive the world differently due to unique neurocognitive functions.

 The term "neurodivergent" was introduced around 2000 by autistic advocate Kassiane Asasumasu.
-Neurodivergence serves as an umbrella term, encompassing various conditions associated with differences in brain function, such as:
+It serves as an umbrella term encompassing various differences in brain function, such as:

 Kassiane Asasumasu emphasized using "neurodivergent" as an inclusive term for all individuals whose functioning diverges from the norm.